 Being completely honest, a part of me probably felt a weight had been lifted off my shoulders…

-…now these players were retired I didn’t need to worry about getting them right anymore or they weren’t my problem.
+…now these players were retired I didn’t need to worry about getting them fit anymore, they weren’t my problem.

 And I knew in my own heart and soul I had done everything I could for them.
 I had tried my absolute best to get them back.